jamgar/100-days-of-code/log.md

 **Today's Progress**: Started creating a Workout Tracker API.

 **Thoughts** Making an API with Ruby on Rails to track a users workouts.
 Then will build a frontend with React.

+### Day 46 - 50: June 7 - 10, 2018

+**Today's Progress**: This was progress of several days.

+**Thoughts** The API is setup for a frontend to consume authentication and CRUD for Workouts endpoints.